 With Whom: Your Partner, Friends

 Even though you plan everything to perfection, anything could go wrong.
-Be prepared for any last minute surprise, just in case, but always be optimistic.
+While planning a wedding be prepared for any last minute surprise, just in case, but always be optimistic.
 Getting involved in the planning process will give you immense confidence and the strength to overcome anything.
+You don't want rain to ruin your day, so be prepared for such unseen surprises.

-Now that we've handled the Do's, let's move to the things you shouldn't do.
+Now that we've handled the Do's, let's move to the things you shouldn't do while planning a wedding.
 It's your day, but don't let it leave a bad taste (literally and proverbially) in anyone's mouth.
 Here's how you don't jar others with planning noise:

 1. Don’t procrastinate

-What: Planning Your Wedding, Checking Vendor Availability, Finalising Vendors, Cross-checking, Verifying and Payments
+What: Planning a Wedding, Checking Vendor Availability, Finalising Vendors, Cross-checking, Verifying and Payments

 How: Keep a Wedding To-Do Checklist and work accordingly